 1st Judge of the Municipality of Nacogdoches.

 David Crockett refused to sign the above declaration because it did not state the form of government to which his allegiance was pledged.
 He insisted on insertion of the word "republican" in the version he signed to ensure he was not committing to a future despotic or tyrannical government.
-14 (The quarterly 15, on p.
-320, contains a letter from Micajah Autry saying that Col. Crockett had just joined the company.)
+(The revised version read "any future republican Government") 14 (The quarterly 15, on p.
+320, contains a letter from Micajah Autry dated January 13, 1836 saying that Col. Crockett had just joined the company.)

-(Some historians speculate they also met a contingent of the New Orleans or Louisiana Greys 18, so named because they had grey uniforms, as well as Davy Crockett of Kentucky.)
+(Some historians speculate they also met a contingent of the New Orleans or Louisiana Greys 19, so named because they had grey uniforms.)

 So much has changed, and so much has been lost.
 Who among us today can understand the clarity with which men like Daniel and his friends saw moral and ethical issues or their fiery zeal for the freedom and independence of all mankind?
 How many of us would put a professional career on hold and commit our very lives to fight for the right of fellow countrymen to be free?
 The United States of America was still in its infancy when this letter was written, only 60 years having elapsed since the Declaration of Independence was signed.
 The subsequent years of fighting and strife were fresh in the minds of every adult American, the War of 1812 having ended only 20 years previous.
 Their continuing struggles for survival prevented them taking those newfound freedoms for granted.
 Would that we could find men today of such virtue and courage.